-The Department is proposing that the Board amend Health Code §11.03(a) to require laboratory reporting to the Department of carbapenem-resistant organisms (CRO) test results.
-CRE will now be removed as a separate condition from the disease reporting list because the proposed addition of CRO will subsume and include such condition.
+The Board now amends Health Code §11.03(a) to require laboratory reporting to the Department of CRO test results.
+CRE has been removed as a separate condition from the disease reporting list because the addition of CRO subsumes and includes such condition.
 Requiring reporting of all CRO will improve our understanding of these organisms and help combat their spread.